-Rory Is Single In The 'Gilmore Girls' Revival, So There's More Romantic Drama Ahead
+Rory Will Be Single In The 'Gilmore Girls' Revival

 Lorelai might need more coffee after hearing this news.
 While we're curious to find out what all our favorite Gilmore Girls characters have been up to since the show ended, the one I'm most excited to learn about is Rory.
 Why?
 Because in the highly-anticipated Netflix revival of the series, she's basically now an adult.
 And considering how most of the show centered around Rory's dating life and career path, it's important that we know where everything stands.
 Luckily, in an exclusive interview with TVLine, Gilmore Girls creator Amy Sherman-Palladino answered a number of questions about the fates of various characters.
 Among other things, we have learned that Rory is single in the Gilmore Girls revival.
 Sorry Lorelai, but it looks like even more juicy boy drama is on it's way (Yay!).